-Naturally, these findings raise questions about the health implications.
-In particular, can pollen exposure trigger health events that are severe enough to require substantial medical attention and resources and, if so, how these effects compare to the known impacts of air pollution exposure?
-The final part of this research casts light on these questions, providing direct estimates using administrative medical claims data covering all city residents.
-To begin, we highlight two facts about pollen and pollution variation: First, while the timing of pollen seasons is relatively fixed, there is substantial variation in pollen exposure across pollen seasons of different years; Second, there is a significant amount of independent variation in daily fluctuations of pollen and air pollution.
+We proceed to estimate the health effects associated with these environmental changes using administrative medical claims data covering all city residents.
+We highlight two facts about pollen and pollution variation: First, while the timing of pollen seasons is relatively fixed, there is substantial variation in pollen exposure across pollen seasons of different years; Second, there is a significant amount of independent variation in daily fluctuations of pollen and air pollution.
 These variations allow us to provide credible estimates on the effect of day-to-day pollen fluctuations on healthcare utilization, and to compare them with the same outcomes but looking at pollution fluctuations.
 We find that daily pollen shocks lead to significant increases in the number of emergency room (ER) visits, driven mostly by those due to respiratory or sensory system emergencies.
-The elasticity is on par with the effect of daily PM2.5, both using estimates from our own data and those borrowed from the prior literature.
+The elasticity is on par with the effect of daily PM{2.5}, both using estimates from our own data and those borrowed from the prior literature.

 The health evidence suggests that the negative health externality associated with pollen exposure should not be overlooked: it is significant enough to trigger ER visits, with the magnitude of the elasticity similar to the effects of pollution on ER visits.
-However, several characteristics of the effects indicate that the overall health cost of pollen exposure is likely small compared to the benefits of pollution reduction: First, although both pollen exposure and PM2.5 contribute to an increase in the number of ER visits to a similar extent, the impact on ER spending is three times smaller for pollen exposure.
-This suggests that ER visits due to pollen exposure tend to be less severe compared to those triggered by PM2.5.
+However, several characteristics of the effects indicate that the overall health cost of pollen exposure is likely small compared to the benefits of pollution reduction: First, although both pollen exposure and PM{2.5} contribute to an increase in the number of ER visits to a similar extent, the impact on ER spending is three times smaller for pollen exposure.
+This suggests that ER visits due to pollen exposure tend to be less severe compared to those triggered by PM{2.5}.
 Second, pollen primarily leads to increased ER visits for patients who do not require further inpatient care.
-In contrast, it is well-documented that PM2.5 can result in severe health emergencies and can lead to death even at relatively low exposure levels (Deschenes, Greenstone, and Shapiro, 2017; Deryugina et al., 2019; Huang, Xing, and Zou, 2023).
+In contrast, it is well-documented that PM{2.5} can result in severe health emergencies and can lead to death even at relatively low exposure levels (Deschenes, Greenstone, and Shapiro, 2017; Deryugina et al., 2019; Huang, Xing, and Zou, 2023).
 Third, unlike industrial pollution, which tends to disproportionately affect the elderly population, pollen has an equal or potentially stronger effect on the non-elderly population.
 We also find that pollen's impact appears to be concentrated among individuals with prior allergy histories, which may facilitate targeted prevention efforts.

-Using both our own empirical findings and relevant estimates from the prior literature, we estimate that the annual healthcare cost savings resulting from the reduction of PM2.5 due to the MMP project range from 229 to 916 million CNY (32 to 88 million USD).
+Using both our own empirical findings and relevant estimates from the prior literature, we calculate that the annual healthcare cost savings resulting from the reduction of PM{2.5} due to the MMP project range from 229 to 916 million CNY (32 to 88 million USD).
 This corresponds to about 0.25 percent of Beijing's annual total reported health spending.
 Additionally, the annual mortality benefits, measured in terms of the value of statistical life (VSL), amount to an estimated value of 5 billion CNY (710 million USD).
 The healthcare costs associated with the increased pollen exposure related to the MMP project are about one-ninth of the magnitude of the pollution benefits, totaling 25 to 102 million CNY (3.5 to 14 million USD).
-We acknowledge that further research is necessary to fully account for the impacts of pollen on a broader range of well-being measures, such as cognitive health and productivity impacts.
+The health value of the MMP program attributable to the pollution change is thus about 55 billion CNY over the course of the decade since its initiation.
+This is a significant number even compared to the magnitude of Beijing's GDP which is about 4,000 billion CNY.
+Per government reports, the total cost of the MMP project is 75 billion CNY.
+Our analysis thus concludes that these costs will likely be recouped via health gains alone over the next decade.